About Us

 ALTA is a close-knit collective of string players who share a deep curiosity about chamber music.
 Rooted in the tradition of the string quartet but open to new collaborations and formats, the ensemble brings together musicians who approach repertoire with care and a strong sense of shared work.

 Core members Gabryel Smith, Ken Hashimoto, and Emily Bookwalter have performed together for over a decade.
-First as co-founders of the SORA Quartet, and later as co-founders of ALTA Quartet with violinist Rachel Hauser, they developed a deeply collaborative and rigorous approach to the study and performance of string quartet repertoire.
+First as co-founders of the SORA Quartet, and later as co-founders of ALTA Quartet, they developed a deeply collaborative and rigorous approach to the study and performance of string quartet repertoire.

 Over time, this partnership expanded beyond the traditional quartet model.
 ALTA now operates as a flexible collective, bringing together a rotating group of trusted collaborators to explore projects ranging from the classical quartet canon to newly commissioned works and cross-ensemble partnerships.